๐Ÿญ Open Source ยท Apache-2.0

 Install & initialize

-Download a pre-built binary via gh, or clone and build from source.
+One go install command.
 Then run fabrik init to scaffold stage configs into your project.

 3